masari-project/Masari-Marketing/Tutorials/Paper Wallet/paper-wallet-guide.md

 2. Check that the sha256sum is `8897902B264D143EBC4705B9D787676C2425A68255397C359B6E2B8CCF78966A`.
 3. Format your USB stick and copy the checked wallet generator onto it
 4. Remove the USB stick, unplug / disable internet access, and shut down the computer.
-5. After booting into a Linux distro (Linux Mint is recommended for people who are used to Windows OS), plug in your USB stick and navigate to it.
+5. After booting into a Linux distro (Linux Mint is recommended for people who are used to Windows OS) on your hot computer (or better yet, on an air-gapped machine) plug in your USB stick and navigate to it.
 Paranoid users can double check that the sha256sum is still the same by opening a terminal, navigating to the location of the ZIP file and typing `sha256sum masari-wallet-generator-master.zip`
 6. Unzip the file and open `masari-wallet-generator.html`.
 7. Click "GENERATE WALLET", which will generate four important items:
  * Public address: Used to recieve funds to the wallet.
 You give this to anyone who will be sending funds to your wallet.